amanlai/plot_animation/README.md

 A function that creates a running line chart animation using FuncAnimation from matplotlib.animation library.
 Data must be a wide pandas DataFrame where columns represent time periods and indexes represent categories.
+For a given dataframe df and categories (which is a subset of df.index), each animation frame plots the value of each category in a particular column of df.

 Similar to above, if a filename is passed (with an extension supported by ffmpeg), then the animation will be saved as a file.
 If no filename is passed, it will be returned as